-WVU Law offers clinical law opportunities in 9 areas: General Practice; Child & Family Advocacy with Medical-Legal Partnership; Entrepreneurship & Innovation; Immigration; Innocence Project; Taxpayer Advocacy; Land Use & Sustainable Development; United States Supreme Court; and Veterans Advocacy.
+WVU Law offers clinical law opportunities in 9 areas: Litigation and Advocacy; Child & Family Advocacy with Medical-Legal Partnership; Entrepreneurship & Innovation; Immigration; Innocence Project; Taxpayer Advocacy; Land Use & Sustainable Development; United States Supreme Court; and Veterans Advocacy.

 The clinical law program is structured like a major law firm so that students can gain work experience across multiple practice areas.